"Eastern" perspective: three ancient Indian ideas

 there is no stable state of awareness; for awareness is always

-human subject can describe its world provisionally, although
+human subject perceives and describes its world provisionally

 once more, but a "temporary